 DH guidance from Chief Medical Officer [external PDF] issued February 2012

-DH Advice for augmented care units [external link] issued March 2012
+DH Advice for healthcare settings [external link] issued March 2013